 Deep model generalization is the ability of neural networks to make accurate predictions on new, unseen data.
-It's a crucial test for practical utility in real-world applications, requiring models to understand underlying patterns rather than just memorizing training data.
+It is a crucial test for practical utility in real-world applications, requiring models to understand underlying patterns rather than just memorizing training data.
 Challenges include data-efficient generalization, model robustness, and domain adaptation, especially as models grow in complexity.
 Generalization techniques in deep learning can be divided into two categories: innovative loss functions that minimize domain-specific influences [1-4] and robust network architectures that promote generalization [5-7].

 The research proposed in this grant falls into the latter category.
 In particular, our research delves into and introduces novel adaptive models for three key deep-learning components: data normalization, deep optimization and network regularization.
 These components play pivotal roles in the training process and the overall performance of deep neural networks.

 These adaptive models enhance both performance and generalizability, striking a delicate balance between model simplicity and complexity.
-In other words, our adaptive models, as proposed, empower us to achieve the same task accuracy for simple models as that obtained by complex models while mitigating the risk of overfitting, which is common in complex models but not in simple ones.
+In other words, our adaptive models will empower us to use simple models to achieve the task accuracy obtained by complex models while mitigating the risk of overfitting, which is common in complex models.

 Data Normalization

-Data normalization and deep model generalization are closely linked in deep neural network training.
-Data normalization, which scales and centers input data, impacts model generalization in several ways:
+Data normalization, which scales and centers input data, is closely linked to deep model generalization in deep neural network training in several ways:

 Training Stabilization: Deep learning models, especially those with many layers, are sensitive to input feature scales and distributions.
-When features have differing scales, it can lead to slow weight updates, convergence issues, and longer training times.
-Data normalization equalizes input feature ranges, stabilizing training.
+When features have differing scales, slow weight updates, convergence issues, and longer training times can occur.
+Data normalization equalizes input feature ranges and stabilizing training.

-Faster Convergence: Normalizing data often results in quicker convergence during training.
-This occurs because optimization algorithms can navigate the loss landscape more effectively when features are on a similar scale.
+Faster Convergence: Normalizing data often increases convergence speed during training because optimization algorithms navigate the loss landscape more effectively when features are on a similar scale.
 Faster convergence enhances generalization by reducing overfitting to training noise.

-Overfitting Mitigation: Data normalization helps prevent overfitting, where models become overly complex and fit training noise rather than underlying patterns.
-Normalization reduces overfitting by allowing models to focus on relevant patterns.
+Overfitting Mitigation: Data normalization helps prevent models from becoming overly complex and fitting to training noise rather than underlying patterns.
+Normalization reduces this overfitting by allowing models to focus on relevant patterns.

 Improved Gradient Flow: Normalizing data improves gradient flow during backpropagation, reducing the risk of exploding or vanishing gradients.
 Improved gradient flow aids generalization by enabling better learning from training data.

-Transferability: Deep models trained on normalized data are more likely to perform well on new, unseen datasets.
-These models learn patterns independent of input feature scale and distribution, enhancing their generalization capabilities.
+Transferability: Deep models trained on normalized data often perform better on new, unseen datasets.
+These models learn patterns independent of input feature scale and distribution, enhancing generalization.

 Various normalization techniques exist, including Batch Normalization [8], Layer Normalization [9], Instance Normalization [10], Weight Normalization [11], and Group Normalization [12].
 While each has its merits and drawbacks, none are universally optimal.
-In this research grant, our aim is to delve deeper into the normalization–generalization relationship, studying the impact of hybrid normalization on the generalization of deep networks.
-To do that, we will introduce an innovative adaptive strategy that overcomes the constraints of existing normalization methods.
+In this research grant, our aim is to delve deeper into the normalization–generalization relationship, studying the impact of hybrid normalization on deep network generalization.
+We will then introduce a novel adaptive strategy to overcome the constraints of existing normalization methods.

 Deep Optimization

-Deep learning architectures rely heavily on adaptive and non-adaptive optimization algorithms, which improve convergence towards the global minimum through techniques such as momentum, individual learning rates, and Exponential Moving Averages (EMAs).
+Deep learning architectures rely heavily on adaptive and non-adaptive optimization algorithms, which improve convergence to the global minimum through techniques such as momentum, individual learning rates, and Exponential Moving Averages (EMAs).
 Example optimizers are Stochastic Gradient Descent (SGD), RMSprop, Adam, AdaGrad, AdamW, AdaHessian, and others that combine SGD and Adam [13–14].
 These optimizers mostly depend on EMAs, which improve generalization for the following reasons:

-Training Stabilization: EMA-based optimizers introduce stability into the training process by maintaining a smoothed version of the model's weights over time, reducing rapid fluctuations during training.
-This stabilization can prevent the model from overfitting to noise (and help identify real data patterns, as it should), improving generalization.
+Training Stabilization: EMA-based optimizers introduce stability into the training process by maintaining a smoothed version of the model's weights that reduces rapid fluctuations, preventing overfitting to noise and helping the identification of real data patterns.